sarawr/gatsby-starter-netlify-cms/src/pages/about/index.md

 templateKey: about-page
 title: About Hugo
 ---
-I am a music producer and sound designer from Sweden, with a bachelor’s degree in music and media production from the Royal College of Music in Stockholm.
-I work with music and sound for film, TV, games, commercials and theatre, and have been fortunate enough to work with productions seen on BBC, SVT, Berlinale, Annecy Film Festival.
+I  am a music producer and sound designer based in Stockholm, Sweden.
+I offer music and sound production services, mainly for film, TV, games, commercials and theatre.
+I've been fortunate enough to work with productions seen on BBC, Berlinale, Annecy Film Festival, SVT.
+My work has also been used by commercial clients such as Renault, KLM, Scania and Telia.\
-My work has also been used by commercial clients such as Renault, KLM, Scania and Telia.
+I have a bachelor’s degree in music and media production from the Royal College of Music in Stockholm.

-### What I offer
+### The Services:

 Music Production\
 Sound Design\
 Sound Mixing for TV, Radio, Web\
 Audio Programming for Games\
-Sound Engineering, in studio & on location\
+Sound Engineering\
 String Arrangements\
 Podcast Production\
-Foley \
+Foley Recording\
 Sound Editing\
 Instrument Sampling